musana-engineering/musana.engineering.github.io/_posts/2024-09-21-event-driven-data-ingrestion-snowflake.markdown

 - [Summary ](#summary)

 ## Prerequisites
+Before you get started, please ensure you have the following:

+- A Snowflake account with the necessary roles to create resources.
+This is where we will set up the Snowflake resources such as data warehouses, databases and tables to support the data ingestion processes discussed here.
+Sign up for a **[trial account](https://signup.snowflake.com/?utm_source=google&utm_medium=paidsearch&utm_campaign=na-us-en-brand-trial-exact&utm_content=go-eta-evg-ss-free-trial&utm_term=c-g-snowflake%20trial%20account-e&_bt=579123129595&_bk=snowflake%20trial%20account&_bm=e&_bn=g&_bg=136172947348&gclsrc=aw.ds&gad_source=1&gclid=Cj0KCQjw3bm3BhDJARIsAKnHoVWVpbV2-xagFD0LBmC-kxgnMcg0cH1afvWSLIko69Y0DtP6mnHRUCYaAjUREALw_wcB)**.
+- An Azure account with a subscription and permissions to create resources.
+This is where we will set up the cloud infrastructure needed to support the data ingestion processes discussed here.
+Sign up for **[trial account](https://azure.microsoft.com/en-gb/pricing/offers/ms-azr-0044p/)**
+- **[Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli)** installed on your local machine.
+You will need this when we get to the steps to provision the resources that we need to support the data ingestion processes discussed here.
+These will be provisioned in the Snowflake and Azure accounts.
+- **[Kubectl](https://kubernetes.io/docs/tasks/tools/)** installed on your local machine.
+You'll need this to interact with a Kubernetes cluster when we get to the steps for setting up Argo Events and Argo Workflows.
+- Access to a running Kubernetes cluster.
+Ensure that Argo Events and Argo Workflows are installed and configured on that cluster.
+If you haven’t set them up yet, you can refer to my earlier article on this topic: **[Platform Engineering on Kubernetes](https://musana.engineering/platform-engineering-on-k8s-part1/)**

 ## Introducing JavaSips
 JavaSips is a fictitious company dedicated to providing a range of coffee-derived products, including beverages and pastries.
 Their mission is to deliver the best coffee in the world on demand, ensuring swift service no matter where or when customers place their orders.